 What to spend

 No one can turn a sow’s ear into a silk purse but our GFG-ers are pretty nifty at stretching budgets to the hilt if you are prepared to be flexible.
-For example an all rose bouquet using scented garden roses will probably cost around £85/£130.
+For example an all rose bouquet using scented garden roses will probably cost around £95 to £150 simply because these are probably some of the most expensive roses you can choose.
 Swap the roses for lisianthus and designer carnations and you could see dramatic savings.

-At the reception large candelabras festooned with roses, hydrangea and ivy will probably cost in the region of £200 per table.
-If you use fill ceramic pots with tall white twigs covered with pretty bows and butterflies you’ll get loads of impact for around half the price
+At the reception large candelabras festooned with roses, hydrangea and ivy could cost in the region of £200 per table.
+If you use ceramic pots with tall white twigs covered with pretty bows and butterflies you’ll get loads of impact for around half the price.

 Choose your florist carefully